hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/intro.md

 The median survey results are presented down to the municipal level for each water feature and municipality that was sampled.
 The results are in units of _objects found per 100 meters_ (p/100m).
 <br></br>
 _Map of survey locations.
 Locations grouped by survey area.
 April 2020 - May 2021_
-:::{image} resources/maps/intro_map.jpeg
+:::{image} resources/images/intro_aples_lakes.jpeg
 :alt: Map of IQAASL locations
 :class: bg-primary mb-1
-:width: 800px
+:width: 1200px
 :align: center
 :::
-_There were 386 samples from 143 locations in 77 different municipalities._
+_There were 399 samples from 156 locations in 99 different municipalities, all survey areas considered._

-The median survey result was 158 pieces per 100 meters (p/100m), with a 95% confidence interval (CI) of 137p/100m - 188/p100m.
-This represents 54,337 objects or $\approx$ 306kg including $\approx$ 96kg of plastic.
+There were 331 samples on lakes.
+The median survey result was 181 pieces per 100 meters (p/100m), with a 95% confidence interval (CI) of 147p/100m - 213p/100m.
+This represents 54,337 objects or $\approx$ 306kg including 95kg of plastic.
 The total linear distance surveyed was $\approx$ 20 km with a surface area of 9 hectares.
 Out of 386 surveys 332 were on 11 lakes.
 Both Geneva and Zurich are included putting the total municipal population with a stake in this report at 1.7 million.

 The most common objects are defined as those objects that were found in at least 50% of all surveys and/or are among the ten most abundant by quantity.
 As a group the most common objects represent $\approx$ 68% of all objects found in the sampling period.
 <br></br>
-*The most common trash objects identified April 2020 - May 2021*
+*Lakes and rivers: the most common trash objects identified April 2020 - May 2021*

 *__p/100m = median survey value:__ values of zero indicate the object was found in less than 50% of the surveys.*